top of page

 Welcome to CHC Legal

-The Trust & Estate Planning Specialists
+The Trust, Foundation & Estate Planning Specialists

 CHC Legal delivers sophisticated, planning-led estate solutions—combining advanced trust design, wills, LPAs, and foundation structures—to protect wealth, secure family intentions, and build legacies that endure across generations.
 If you want estate planning that is precise, bespoke, and built to withstand legal scrutiny and real-world change, we invite you to speak with us.